 In 2001 William moved up to the Long Beach area.
 He freelanced while in the Los Angeles area, but in 2004 he was lured back to San Diego to train portrait and event photographers for a new franchise company.
 Over the next five years William helped to open 2 new portrait studios and over a dozen on-location photography franchises.
 Defining techniques and processes, and providing ongoing support, he helped to develop new photographers and their businesses.
 The franchisor shut down in 2009, and William founded Morton Visuals to focus exclusively on commercial and corporate photography.
 William still values the friendships he made with the franchisees, and is still in contact with many of them.
 And William has continued to teach, at DeVry University as well as seminars and workshops.

 William joined the American Society of Media Photographers in order to learn more about the business of commercial (media) photography in 1999, and is still a member to this day.
 He served on the San Diego Board of Directors for about 11 years, including two terms as President – twice.
-He now serves on the Dallas Board of Directors.
+He now serves as President the Dallas chapter of ASMP.